HackerYou/student-resources/Slack.md

 In certain classes, you may see a Bookmarks Bar at the top.
 This includes important links to use throughout the duration of class.

 ### How to have calls on Slack
 Here is an overview on how to [Make Calls in Slack](https://slack.com/intl/en-ca/help/articles/216771908-Make-calls-in-Slack).
-Please note, you'll only be able to video call 1:1 and screen sharing is unavailable.
+Please note, you'll only be able to video call 1:1 and screen sharing is unavailable, unless you are in Bootcamp courses.

 ### Slack Community Channels
 Once you are added to the Juno College Community Slack, you will automatically be added to the following channels: